On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Simulation

 \subsection{The UCB Mechanism vs the Hybrid Mechanism}

 Next, we compare the performance of the UCB and hybrid mechanisms.
-The parameter of the hybrid mechanism is set to be $a= 1$.
+The parameter of the hybrid mechanism is set to be $a= \Sima$.
 Figure~\ref{fig:iucb_regret} shows the associated regret.
 As Theorems~\ref{thm:ucb} and \ref{thm:ucbimp} anticipated, the regret associated with the two decision rules are similar (these two decision rules have the same order: $\tilO(\sqrt{N})$).
-However, the hybrid decision rule outperforms the UCB decision rule in our simulation setting, likely because the hybrid decision rule suppresses overexploration of the minority group.
 Figure~\ref{fig:iucb_subsidy} compares the subsidy rules.
-As Theorems~\ref{thm:ucb index subsidy scheme} and \ref{thm:ucbimp} predicted, the hybrid index subsidy rule requires a much smaller budget than the UCB index subsidy rule.
+As Theorems~\ref{thm:ucb index subsidy scheme} and \ref{thm:ucbimp} predicted, the subsidy required for the UCB index rule grows at the rate of $\tilO(\sqrt{N})$, whereas the hybrid index subsidy rule only requires only a constant subsidy, implying that the policy intervention can be terminated at some point.
+Furthermore, the hybrid index subsidy rule requires a much smaller budget than the UCB index subsidy rule.
+To summarize, the hybrid mechanism produces similar regret as the UCB mechanism with a much smaller budget.

+In Appendix~\ref{subsec: simulation cost saving}, we demonstrate that while the budget required by UCB is improved substantially if the subsidy rule does not have to be an index policy, whereas its total subsidy cannot be bounded by a constant and requires a large subsidy in the long run.